-Our Pulmonary & Critical Care Medicine Fellowship program is dedicated to developing competent physicians through an integrated program of extensive clinical experience, exposure to different delivery systems, thoughtful incorporation of a professional attitude and academic activities including conferences, lectures and clinical and patient effectiveness research and practice improvement.
-Fellow responsibility for quality patient care is emphasized and engagement in process of care to develop our graduates as future leaders.
+The Pulmonary Disease and Critical Care Medicine Fellowship at Vandalia Health Charleston Area Medical Center is dedicated to developing competent physicians through an integrated program of extensive clinical experience, exposure to different delivery systems and thoughtful incorporation of a professional attitude and academic activities, including conferences, lectures and clinical and patient effectiveness research and practice improvement.
+Fellow responsibility for quality patient care is emphasized, and engagement in the process of care to develop our graduates as future leaders.

 • Faculty of 20 physicians dedicated to the treatment of pulmonary and critical care patients

-• CAMC Life Support Training and Center for Innovation and Simulation Learning, providing 7,500 square feet of high fidelity simulation including Bronchoscopy simulation
+• Integrated Health Education and CAMC Center for Learning and Research, providing 7,500 square feet of high-fidelity simulation, including bronchoscopy simulation

-• Training in ENLS (Emergency Neurological Life Support), ATLS (Advanced Trauma Life Support), and FCCS (Fundamentals of Critical Care Support) incorporated into training in addition to ACLS/BLS
+• Training in ENLS (Emergency Neurological Life Support), ATLS (Advanced Trauma Life Support) and FCCS (Fundamentals of Critical Care Support) is incorporated into training in addition to ACLS/BLS

 • Rotations in Trauma ICU, CT Surgery ICU, Neuro ICU and Lung Transplant